tavoz7/RinBot/README.md

  - Go to the [Discord Developer Portal](https://discordapp.com/developers) and click 'New Application', and name it.

- - Click "Bot" in the side panel, and then click "Add Bot", and confirm.
+ - Click "Bot" in the side menu, and then click 'Add Bot', and confirm.

  - Change your bot's name and picture (if you want), and copy its token.